tuffy/python-audio-tools/docs/programming/source/audiotools_bitstream.rst

 .. warning::

-   Placing a mark when reading from a Python-based file object requires the :class:`BitstreamReader` to store all the data between the marked position and the current position, since there's no guarantee such an object has a working seek method.
+   Placing a mark when reading from a file-like object (as opposed to an actual file object) requires the :class:`BitstreamReader` to store all the data between the marked position and the current position, since there's no guarantee such an object has a working seek method.